 Get exclusive member benefits & effect social change.
 Join Today

-Neuropathy is when nerve damage interferes with the peripheral nervous system’s (PNS’s) ability to function.
-When no cause can be determined, it is called idiopathic neuropathy.
+Neuropathy is when nerve damage interferes with the functioning of the peripheral nervous system (PNS).
+When the cause can’t be determined, it’s called idiopathic neuropathy.

 The PNS carries information from the central nervous system (CNS), or brain and spinal cord, to the rest of the body.

-Within the PNS are three kinds of nerves.
+There are three kinds of nerves within the PNS.
 Sensory nerves relay messages from the senses to the brain.
 This allows sensations of temperature and touch.
 Motor nerves transmit signals from the brain to the muscles.
 This helps the brain control the muscles.
 Autonomic nerves control body functions like heart rate, breathing, and digestion.

 Diagnosis involves physical examination and review of medical history.
 Diagnostic testing may include blood tests, nerve testing, and imaging tests.

-There is no cure for idiopathic neuropathy, but medication, physical therapy, and lifestyle modifications can help a patient function and feel better.
+There is no cure for idiopathic neuropathy.
+Treatments including medication, physical therapy, and lifestyle modifications can help you function and feel better.